Ordina-cyber/Ordina-cyber.github.io/_posts/2021-07-14-microsoft-security-update-july-2021.md

 For a list of all vulnerabilities that were disclosed this month [go here](https://msrc.microsoft.com/update-guide).

-### If you need any assistance, cybersecurity training for your employees or have any questions regarding cybersecurity within your company, don’t hesitate to [contact us](https://www.ordina.be/diensten/security-and-privacy/).
+### If you need any assistance with cybersecurity, want training for your employees or have any questions regarding cybersecurity within your company, don’t hesitate to [contact us](https://www.ordina.be/diensten/security-and-privacy/).